-Simplified Home Office Tax Deduction vs Actual Expense Tax Deduction
+Simplified Home Office Deduction vs Actual Expense Deduction

-Once you’ve chosen a home office tax deduction method you cannot change it later for the same tax year.
-With that said, please carefully read the following information below about the two home office tax deduction methods.
+Once you’ve chosen a deduction method you cannot change it later for the same tax year.
+Therefore, please carefully read the following information below about the two home office deduction methods.

 Actual Expense Tax Deduction (i.e. the Standard Method or Regular Method)